-AMG has designated Compliance Officers for each UK sites, their contact details are made available to all employees.
+AMG has a designated Compliance Officer and Compliance Representative for our UK sites, their contact details are made available to all employees.
 AMG has delivered training to all relevant personnel on the risks of modern slavery.

-During 2020, 152 suppliers completed our Supplier Self Assessment; 19% of these were existing suppliers; 81% were new suppliers.
-All 152 suppliers signed up to our Supplier Conduct Charter or provided their own charter, demonstrating their commitment to work with AMG.
+During 2022, 153 suppliers completed our Supplier Self Assessment; 24% of these were existing suppliers and 76% were new suppliers.
+All 153 suppliers signed up to our Supplier Conduct Charter or provided their own charter, demonstrating their commitment to work with AMG.

 MONITORING EFFECTIVENESS USING KPIS

-At AMG Aluminum UK Limited and AMG Superalloys UK Limited we understand that modern slavery risk is not static and we will continue our leading approach to mitigating the risk in the years ahead and strive to collaborate with our suppliers on a frequent basis to better understand their policies and processes.
+At AMG Chrome Limited, AMG Aluminum UK Limited and AMG Alpoco UK Limited we understand that modern slavery risk is not static and we will continue our leading approach to mitigating the risk in the years ahead and strive to collaborate with our suppliers on a frequent basis to better understand their policies and processes.